DA-NDI/Portfolio/README.md

 ### Wasteless VR

-Project was done at Sensorama Lab Academy in Kyiv, Ukraine.
+Project was done in Unity at Sensorama Lab Academy in Kyiv (course from Lenovo), Ukraine.

 (my team consisted of three people)